OpenEvalProject/evals/manuscripts/elife-09656/v1/manuscript.md

 A second, but not mutually exclusive hypothesis is that the effects that we observe after Caprin-2 knockdown could be modulated by changes in dendritic release of AVP.
 Dendritic release and autocrine or paracrine action of AVP has been well documented (Ludwig and Stern, 2015).
 AVP released from dendrites inhibits the electrical activity of AVP neurons, thus suppressing axonal release to the blood stream (Ludwig and Stern, 2015).
 Caprin-2 protein is present in the RNA granules localized in the rat neuronal dendrites (Shiina and Tokunaga, 2010).
 Therefore, it is possible that Caprin-2 knockdown results in a decrease of the synthesis and dendritic release of AVP, which in turn decreases AVP-mediated auto-inhibition of AVP neurons and leads to an increase of AVP release in the neurohypophysis and increased plasma concentration, as we observe after Caprin-2 knockdown in the SON and PVN.

 In this report, we have shown that, during an osmotic stimulus, three things happen to the AVP mRNA in the SON and PVN due to the action of Caprin-2: the abundance of Caprin-2 protein/AVP mRNA complexes increases, the AVP mRNA poly(A) tail elongates, and there is an increase in steady state levels of the AVP mRNA.
-On the basis of these data, we propose a new mechanism mediating the regulation of AVP gene expression (
+On the basis of these data, we propose a new mechanism mediating the regulation of AVP gene expression (Figure 10).
+Whilst it has previously been demonstrated that a chronic osmotic stimulus results in an increase in the transcription of the AVP gene (Murphy and Carter, 1990), the data presented here provides new evidence that post-transcriptional process, governed by Caprin-2, are also operative.
+Both the transcriptional and the post-transcriptional mechanisms would contribute to overall steady-state AVP mRNA abundance.
+However, it would appear that the increase in AVP mRNA mediated by Caprin-2 does not result in an increase in AVP peptide production.
+Indeed, our results are consistent with previous reports that showed that Caprin-2 inhibits translation (Shiina and Tokunaga, 2010).
+Thus we suggest that association with Caprin-2 may inhibit the production of AVP peptide, perhaps by directly interfering with the translational apparatus, or through sequestration of AVP mRNA in translationally inert mRNP storage or transport granules (Buchan, 2014).
+Interestingly, polysome analysis revealed a heavy class of EDTA-resistant AVP mRNA containing fractions that might represent storage granules (Murphy and Carter, 1990).
+We also note that AVP transcripts are known to be transported to dendrites (Mohr et al., 2002) and to axons (Murphy et al., 1989), although in the latter case, the AVP RNAs are characterised by a short poly(A) tail that does not change in length following osmotic stimulation (Murphy et al., 1989).

 ![Figure 10.](https://cdn.elifesciences.org/articles/09656/elife-09656-fig10-v1.jpg)

 **Figure 10.:** Caprin-2 expression increases in the rat SON and PVN following an osmotic stimulus.
 Caprin-2 binds to the AVP mRNA, and mediates an increase in the length of the poly(A) tail, either by stimulating further synthesis, or by inhibiting deadenylation.
 Caprin-2 also mediates an increase in VP mRNA abundance, possibly by increasing transcript stability.
-Paradoxically, we propose that Caprin-2 inhibits translation of the AVP mRNA, perhaps by displacing ribosomes or by slowing initiation or elongation, or through mediating sequestration into translationally inert storage or transport granules.DOI: http://dx.doi.org/10.7554/eLife.09656.013
+Paradoxically, we propose that Caprin-2 inhibits translation of the AVP mRNA, perhaps by displacing ribosomes or by slowing initiation or elongation, or through mediating sequestration into translationally inert storage or transport granules.

 The osmotic status-dependent modulation of AVP mRNA poly(A) tail length in the SON and PVN was first described over 20 years ago (Carrazana et al., 1988; Zingg et al., 1988; Carter and Murphy, 1989), but only now, with the discovery of Caprin-2, do we have insight into the regulation and physiological function of this post-transcriptional process.
 To get a more comprehensive picture of Caprin-2 functioning in the HNS, it will be of interest to identify other mRNAs that bind to Caprin2 in the SON and PVN, in addition to those encoding AVP.
 Further, identification of the sequences within the AVP mRNA that are recognised by Caprin-2, and the Caprin-2 protein modules that mediate binding to the AVP mRNA and poly(A) tail extension, might reveal interactions with other known Caprin-2 functions, such as the modulation of Wnt signaling (Ding et al., 2008; Miao et al., 2014; Flores and Zhong, 2015) that may have regulatory and physiological relevance.

 ## Materials and methods

-## Animals and physiological manipulations
+### Animals and physiological manipulations

 Male Sprague–Dawley rats (Harlan, UK) weighing ∼300 g were housed at a constant temperature of 22°C and a relative humidity of 50–60% (vol/vol) under a 14:10 hr light/dark cycle.
 Rats had free access to food and tap water for at least 1 week prior to experimentation.
 To induce hyperosmotic stress, water was removed for 3 days (dehydration, DH) or replaced by 2% (wt/vol) NaCl in drinking water for 7 days (salt loading, SL).
 The control group (euhydrated, EU) had access to food and water ad libitum throughout the experimental period.
 Rats were randomly allocated into groups.
 Food was available ad libitum.
 Tissue collections were performed between 10 am–2 pm.
 All experiments were carried out under the licensing arrangements of the UK Animals (Scientific Procedures) Act (1986) with local ethics committee approval.

-## Tissue harvesting and RNA extraction
+### Tissue harvesting and RNA extraction

 Rats were sacrificed by stunning and decapitation.
 Brains were removed and immediately frozen in powdered dry ice.
 SON and PVN samples were isolated from 60 µm frozen sections in a cryostat using 1 mm tissue punch tool (Fine Scientific Tools, Germany).
 The accuracy of the tissue punch was controlled by staining each slice with 2% (wt/vol) toluidine blue, and visualizing it on a light microscope.
 Samples were stored in −80°C until further analysis.
 Total RNA was extracted as described (Greenwood et al., 2014).

-## Cloning and characterization of rat brain Caprin-2 mRNA isoforms
+### Cloning and characterization of rat brain Caprin-2 mRNA isoforms

 1 µg of RNA isolated from the rat forebrain was reverse transcribed using Super Script II RT kit (Life Technologies, Carlsbad, CA, USA).
 2 µl of cDNA was used as a template for PCR with Caprin-2- specific primers rCAP2_F 5′ GCTCGAGGCCACCATGAAGTCAGCCAAGTCC 3′ and rCAP2_R 5′ GGGGATCGATTCAATCTTGATAAAGAAGATAGCC 3′, and Phusion High-Fidelity DNA Polymerase (New England Biolabs, Ipswich, MA, USA) under the following conditions: 98°C—2 min, (98°C—30 s, 53°C—30 s, 72°C—3 min) ×40, 72°C—10 min.
 The 3 kb PCR product was cloned using routine procedures, and sequenced with SP6 and T7 primers (Source BioScience, UK) as well as with Caprin-2-specific internal primers F 5′ GAAGGAACTTGTACAGCCAGA 3′ and R 5′ GATAAATGGCTGAGCAGGTC 3′ designed using OligoPerfect tool (Life Technologies).
 To identify different isoforms of Caprin-2 several different clones were analysed by restriction with frequently cutting enzymes (4-cutters): Alu I (Gibco, Life Technologies, USA), Dpn I (Stratagene, San Diego, CA, USA), Hae I and Rsa I (New England Biolabs), followed by agarose gel, and sequencing analysis (Source BioScience).